-Kazabon and Hootie Who are known for getting dancefloors across the UK bubbling and wining, and have played at Glasgow’s The Art School, The Tate Britain, The Southbank Centre, Bloc Festival, Electric Brixton, Wireless Festival, Hackney One Carnival and Toddla T’s Soundsystem at Notting Hill Carnival.
+Kazabon and Hootie Who are known for getting dancefloors bubbling and wining, and have played sets at Glastonbury Festival, The Tate Modern, Lovebox, Wireless Festival, Hackney One Carnival and Toddla T’s Soundsystem at Notting Hill Carnival.

-They have also featured in Mixmag, Time Out London, and IDJ magazines as well as countless online publications.
-Their up to the minute selections are the focus of their bi-weekly Radar Radio show which has led to the pair guesting on BBC Radio 1, BBC 1Xtra and NTS, and curating mixes for Fact, Truants, Mixpak, Jamz Supernova and Seani B.
+They have also featured in Mixmag, Time Out London, and IDJ magazine as well as countless online publications.
+Their up to the minute selections are the focus of their popular NTS show and their unique ability to weave in and out of genres was honed on their previous Radar Radio show.
+This led to the pair guesting on BBC Radio 1 and 1Xtra and curating mixes for Fact, Truants, Mixpak, Jamz Supernova and Seani B.

 Hipsters Don’t Dance: The Club Night

 Kazabon and Hootie Who started their Hipsters Don’t Dance club night at the tail end of 2009 at the intimate 3 Blind Mice in East London and since then have thrown parties at some of London’s best club venues including The City Arts & Music Project, The Shacklewell Arms, Birthdays and The Queen of Hoxton.
 The night is focused on showcasing the best musical talent from the UK and abroad – bringing guests who blend different musical styles to create something truly unique.